andrewdavidmackenzie/flow/flowrlib/flow_execution.md

 - Once the output has been consumed (once) by all the listeners, then the output is free to be written to again.

-# Executuion Process
+## Executuion Process
-## Loading
+### Loading
-All functions and values are loaded, and initially placed in "blocked" state.
+All functions and values are loaded.

-## Initialization
+### Initialization
-Values are updated (ran) with initial values satisfied and hence they make their value available at their output.
+Any values with initial values are initialized with them and hence make them available on their output, and hence they are made available on the input of all connected objects (values and functions).

+Now, the execution loop can be started.

-## Execution Loop
+### Execution Loop
+Next ready Runnable is run
+- Next runnable (function/value) on the read list is run
+    - this consumes all its inputs
+        - this may unblock another runnable which was blocked sending to this runnables as it's input was full
+- Any data produced is made available on the output
-Outputs produced are made available to all connected inputs Status of Functions/Values are updated based on availability of data on all inputs Functions/Values with status "runnable" are run, producing outputs.
+- Outputs are made available to all connected inputs on other runnables
+    - The data on any ouput is made available to all connected inputs, copied if necessary to multiple.
+    - This may satisfy the inputs of the other runnable, causing it to be added to the ready list

+### Parallel Execution
+A core goal of 'flow' is to enable parallel execution of programs, with the parallelism being described inherently in the flow description, via data dependencies and functions with zero side effects.

+Currently, the runtime only executes one runnable at a time, but that is destined to change as soon as it can be implemented, both in multiple threads in the same process on one machine, then multiple processes on one machine and then across machines across a network.

+### Termination
+The execution of a flow terminates when there are no runnables left on the ready list